open-data/oc_search/docs/Custom_searches.md

 ## 1. Select a unique Search type ID ##

 Select a unique Search type ID to use.
 This is a single unique identifier name.
-Typically, this name should be identical to the [CKAN recombinant type code](https://github.com/open-data/ckanext-canada/tree/master/ckanext/canada/tables).
+Typically, this is identical to the [CKAN recombinant type code](https://github.com/open-data/ckanext-canada/tree/master/ckanext/canada/tables).
 This unique ID will be used throughout the custom search code.
+The ID should be a single alphanumberic term without spaces or special characters.

-For example: `contracts`, `qpnotes`, or `briefingt`.
+Examples of searches used at Open Canada: `contracts`, `qpnotes`, or `briefingt`.

 ## 2. Create a new Solr core ##